Shia Islam in Afghanistan: Participation in war and conflicts

 Afghan Shias (mostly Hazaras) also fought against the Soviet Union during the Soviet–Afghan War (1979–1989) under the coalition of groups, collectively known as the “Tehran Eight” and also the Muhammad Army (Sepah e Muhammad), which conducted guerrilla attacks on the Soviet Military and the Afghan Military of the Democratic Republic of Afghanistan.
 These groups also sent fighters as part of the Abuzar Brigade to fight in the Iran–Iraq War (1980–1988) to assist Iran.
 After the Soviet withdrawal, these groups fought in the Afghan Civil War (1989–1992).
 Later, these groups formed Hezb-e-Wahdat which fought in the Afghan Civil War (1992–1996) and the Afghan Civil War (1996–2001).

-In 2014 the IRGC created the Liwa Fatemiyoun, an Afghan Shia militia formed to fight in Syria on the side of the government.
+In 2014 the IRGC created the Liwa Fatemiyoun, a Shia Afghan militia formed to fight in Syria on the side of the Ba'athist-Assadist government.
 It is funded, trained, and equipped by the Iranian Revolutionary Guards, and fights under the command of Iranian officers.
 Liwa Fatemiyoun has engaged in the primarily Syrian civil war on the side of the Assad regime, while also taking part in the Yemeni civil war (2014–present) on the Houthi side, and in the Sistan and Baluchestan insurgency on behalf of the Iranian government.